 The United Nations High Commissioner for Refugees (UNHCR) is mandated by the United Nations to lead and coordinate international action for the worldwide protection of refugees and the resolution of refugee problems.
 Its purpose is to safeguard the rights and wellbeing of refugees and seek lasting solutions to their plight.

-What is the difference between an asylum seeker, a refugee and a migrant?
+What is the difference between a person seeking asylum, a refugee and a migrant?

-The terms ‘refugee’, ‘asylum seeker’ and ‘migrant’ are often used interchangeably, particularly in the media.
+The terms ‘refugee’, ‘person seeking asylum’ and ‘migrant’ are often used interchangeably, particularly in the media.
 However, there are important distinctions in their definitions.

 A migrant is someone who chooses to leave their country to seek a better life.
 They choose where they migrate to and they are able to return whenever they like.

 Refugees are forced to flee from their country and cannot return unless the situation that forced them to leave improves.
 Some are forced to flee without any warning; many have experience torture and trauma.
 The motivating factor for refugees is safety and protection from persecution and human rights abuse, not economic advantage.